wish-team/wishwork-cli/README.md

 npx @wishwork/create-wish-work-app --install
 ```
 After that the project will be initialize. there will be some questions that you should answer.\
-for example which template would you prefer `Javascript` or `Typescript`.
+For example which template would you prefer `Javascript` or `Typescript`.

 ## Structure